All Episodes

 They send somebody out there to talk about it.

-Their forecasts are lower than previous predictions due to continuing signs of uh falling domestic and foreign demand, labor market deterioration, renewed tightening in financial conditions, and an apparent impasse in fiscal policy pending the transfer of power to the Obama administration in late January.
+Their forecasts are lower than previous predictions due to continuing signs of falling domestic and foreign demand, labor market deterioration, renewed tightening in financial conditions, and an apparent impasse in fiscal policy pending the transfer of power to the Obama administration in late January.

 Now, at what point does Washington wake up?

-Now I know look, facetious here, it's a rhetorical question.
+Now, I know, look, facetious here, it's a rhetorical question.

-I'm I'm asking it to make a point.
+I'm asking it to make a point.

-Leave the private sector alone, leave the American people alone.
+Leave the private sector alone.

 The people who make this country work can rebuild this economy.